-Black box insurance is growing increasingly popular among drivers — in fact, uSwitch saw a 66% increase in black box sales between January 2015 and January 2016.
+Black box insurance is growing increasingly popular among drivers.
 But with these policies marketed heavily to young drivers, older drivers could be missing out on a huge range of benefits.

 Many young drivers find that car insurance is very expensive as they are considered to be a high risk to insure, and black box policies allow them to prove that they can drive safely.

-Young drivers typically pay the most for their car insurance, with premiums for those aged 17-22 costing an average of £1,771.
-The average price drops to £599 for drivers in their 30s.
-The lowest premiums are enjoyed by those in the 60-69 age range at an average of £418 (AA British Insurance Premium Index July 2017).
-However, there is still room to make savings and black box insurance can be an option for drivers of any age.
+Young drivers typically pay the most for their car insurance.
+The average price drops for drivers in their 30s.
+The lowest premiums are enjoyed by those in the 60-69 age range.
+However, there's still room to make savings and black box insurance can be an option for drivers of any age.

 The main benefit of black box insurance is that your insurer can base your premium on how you drive, not how other people in your age group or area drive.
 The aim is to reward you for careful driving — you may receive a discount on your premium during the term or at renewal time, and some insurers also offer other rewards such as discounts and freebies.